Lakehead University launches Research and Innovation Week with several surprises

 Dr. Ian C.P.
 Smith, CEO of CIMTEC, said the company is proud to collaborate in this wonderful project, which will greatly improve diagnosis of breast abnormalities and lead to well-paying jobs in Thunder Bay.

-Dr. Reznik is also the Canada Research Chair in Physics of Molecular Imaging, Associate Professor at Lakehead University and a Senior Scientist at the Thunder Bay Regional Health Research Institute.
+Dr. Reznik is also the Canada Research Chair in Physics of Molecular Imaging, a Physics Professor at Lakehead University and a Senior Scientist at the Thunder Bay Regional Health Research Institute.

 “The development of PEM has relied on interdisciplinary collaboration and I am very thankful to my colleagues from Lakehead and the Thunder Bay Regional Health Research Institute for their help,” Dr. Reznik said.